Should you Buy Now Pay Later?

 - BNPL plans are probably not a good idea for those who are often low in cash.

-With the rise of e-commerce and more people staying home due to the Covid-19 pandemic, the “Buy Now, Pay Later” (BNPL) scheme is quickly becoming a popular payment method.
-It is a relatively new method of payment which allows consumers to spread their purchases over short instalment periods without any fee payments within a specified period.
+With the rise of e-commerce, the “Buy Now, Pay Later” (BNPL) scheme is quickly becoming a popular payment method.
+It is a method of payment which allows consumers to spread their purchases over short instalment periods without any fee payments within a specified period.

 On the other hand, BNPL schemes do not require you to have a credit card and allow you to pay for things like shoes and bags, depending on the partnerships with the payment company.